There was a time when my own mind felt like the most hostile place I could be.

 Everyone can see you’re failing.

-Why can’t you just get your shit together?
+Why can’t you get it together?

 Inside, it was emotional chaos.